dabeaz/curio/README.rst

 A: No. Although Curio provides a significant amount of overlapping functionality, the API is different.
 Compatibility with other libaries is not a goal.

+**Q: Is Curio meant to be compatible with other async libraries?**

+A: No. Curio is a stand-alone project that emphasizes a certain software architecture based on separation of environments.
+Other libraries have largely ignored this concept, preferring to simply provide variations on the existing approach found in asyncio.

 **Q: Can Curio interoperate with other event loops?**

 A: It depends on what you mean by the word "interoperate."
 Curio's